benjiec/tangle-coral/README.md

 scripts/world/kegg-download.sh
 ```

-Also
+### Heap

+HMM profiles for KEGG and Pfam should be downloaded to the approriate
+directories according to README.md file.

+### Other

+Download this

 ```
 curl https://ftp.ebi.ac.uk/pub/databases/Pfam/current_release/Pfam-A.clans.tsv.gz -o $TANGLE_WORLD/tangle/Pfam-A.clans.tsv.gz
 gunzip $TANGLE_WORLD/tangle/Pfam-A.clans.tsv.gz
 ```

-### Heap

-HMM profiles for KEGG and Pfam should be downloaded to the approriate
-directories according to README.md file.

 See `heap/helpers/ipr-pfam.py` on how to generate an UniProt to Pfam TSV, as a
 DetectedTable.
 This file should be in